 I seasoned the ricotta cheese with parsley.
-You can use also chopped basil leaves.
+You can also use chopped basil leaves.

 EGGPLANTS There is another variety of tiny eggplants called Fairy Tale Eggplants.
 They are about 3 inches long and have white stripes.
-They could be used in place of the purple eggplants for eggplant parmigiana.
+They could be used in place of the purple eggplants for eggplant parm.

 SPICE For a little extra spice, you can top each eggplant half with chili pepper flakes or some hot sauce.